RandAOLabs/rng-ui/docs/pipeline-deployment.md

 4. (Optional) Add `DEPLOY_NAME`
    - Your ArNS name for deployment
-   - If not set, deployment will proceed without an ArNS name
+   - If not set, deployment will proceed without an Undername